Smuggler's Cove (bar): Rum collection

-Smuggler's Cove offers the largest selection of rums of any bar in the United States, with over 1,300 different varieties in stock as of 2025.
+Multiple outlets have reported that Smuggler's Cove offers the largest selection of rums of any bar in the United States, with over 1,300 different varieties in stock as of 2025 according to general manager Christopher Ward.
 The rums are organized by country of origin, split between the first-floor bar, downstairs bar, and storage rooms within the building.
 The collection includes several rare and historical rums that cannot be found anywhere besides Smuggler's Cove, as well as some one-off rums that Smuggler's Cove has created in collaboration with Plantation and El Dorado.
 Only a small percentage of the rums are used in the bar's mixed drinks.

 Rumbustion Society

-Upon the bar's opening, Martin Cate created the Rumbustion Society rum club to encourage customers to explore the bar's rum offerings.
+Martin Cate created the Rumbustion Society rum club upon the bar's opening to encourage customers to explore the bar's rum offerings.
 The Rumbustion Society has three main levels: Disciple of the Cove, Guardian of the Cove, and Master of the Cove.

-To become a Disciple of the Cove, participants must sample and learn about 20 particular rums and pass a 13-question quiz, earning them a Rumbustion Society card and a merit badge.
+To become a Disciple of the Cove, participants must sample and learn about 20 rums and pass a 13-question quiz, earning them a Rumbustion Society card and a merit badge.
 The Guardian of the Cove level requires larger samples of 80 different rums, and awards entrants a commemorative placard and a red fez.
 To become a Master of the Cove, customers must sample an additional 200 rums, earning them a tiki mug and a private rum distillery tour.

 The Black Tassel Brigade, an additional fourth level, requires sampling 500 different rums and earns entrants a black tassel for their fez.
 With only 25 members as of 2018, the Black Tassel Brigade was a late addition to the Rumbustion Society, as Cate initially did not expect customers to exceed the 200 rums demanded by the Disciple of the Cove level.